Laxman-N/t0-global-ai-data-sync/README.md

 pip install -r backend/requirements.txt

+Configure Environment Variables:

-Create a .env file in the backend directory with your Snowflake credentials (see Security Notes):
+Create a file named .env in the backend directory with your Snowflake credentials (see Security Notes).

 SNOWFLAKE_USER=your_username
 SNOWFLAKE_PASSWORD=your_password